walkingriver/walkingriver.github.io/_posts/2024-07-18-better-software-development-book-authoring-process.md

 published: true
 medium_url: https://www.linkedin.com/pulse/better-software-development-book-authoring-process-callaghan-uc0se
 ---
-When I began rewriting *Angular Advocate* (now *Angular for Business*), preparing it to be my first traditionally-published book, I saw a chance to streamline my writing and editing process.
+When I began rewriting *Angular Advocate*, preparing it to be my first traditionally-published book, I saw a chance to streamline my writing and editing process.
 Through trial and error, I came up with some optimizations that not only made my work easier but also more enjoyable.

 <!--more-->